zenna/AbstractDomains.jl/README.md

 [![Build Status](https://travis-ci.org/zenna/AbstractDomains.jl.svg?branch=master)](https://travis-ci.org/zenna/AbstractDomains.jl)

 Elements in an abstract domain can represent a large or infinite set in a finite amount of space.
 For instance we can use intervals `[a, b]` to represent all the Real or Floating point numbers between `a` and `b`.
-AbstractDomains.jl then provides analogus functions for these lifted domains, so that for example we can add or multiple two intervals.
+AbstractDomains.jl then provides analogous functions for these lifted domains, so that for example we can add or multiple two intervals.

 # Domains

 Currently AbstractDomains supports only two abstract domains: intervals and abstract booleans.
 If you have a primitive functions such as `+`, `-`, `&`, `ifelse`, etc defined on concrete values such as `Float64`s or `Bool`s, there are corresponding methods defined on their abstract versions: `Interval`s and `AbstractBool`s.
-The meaning of this operation is (*pointwise*)[http://en.wikipedia.org/wiki/Pointwise]
+The meaning of this operation is [*pointwise*](http://en.wikipedia.org/wiki/Pointwise)

 # Example